Admission, Registration, and Degree Requirements

 Because English proficiency is essential to a student’s success in the Graduate School, additional testing may be performed when a student arrives in New York.
 Occasionally, the school requires a student to register for noncredit English courses that entail additional expense and extend the time normally required to complete the student’s degree.

 Individuals intending to enter into or remain in the United States on a student or exchange visitor visa must submit appropriate evidence of financial ability.
 The issuance of certificates for student visas (Form I-20) or exchange visitor visas (Form DS-2019) will be delayed until such evidence is received.
-If an admitted student’s studies are being financed by means of personal savings, parental support, or outside private or government scholarships, or any combination of these, he or she must arrange to send official letters or similar certification as proof of such support, together with an Application for a Certificate of Eligibility (AFCOE) form, to the Office for International Students and Scholars.
-Students holding F-1 visas may not work without permission from the Office of International Students and Scholars or the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security.
+If an admitted student’s studies are being financed by means of personal savings, parental support, outside private or government scholarships, or any combination of these, he or she must arrange to send official letters or similar certification as proof of such support, when applying for the Form I-20 or DS-2019, following instructions provided by the Office of Global Services (OGS).
+Students holding F-1 visas may not work without permission from OGS or the U.S. Citizenship and Immigration Services (USCIS) of the Department of Homeland Security.
 Employment outside the University may not be used as a means to meet educational and living expenses while studying in the United States.

-See also the Office for International Students and Scholars Web site at www.nyu.edu/oiss.
+See also the Office Global Services Web site at www.nyu.edu/ogs.